CwbhX/OpenClawHomeAssistantIntegration/README.md

   - `openclaw_tool_invoked`
 - **Sensors / status entities** for model and connection state
   - Includes tool telemetry sensors (`Last Tool`, `Last Tool Status`, `Last Tool Duration`, `Last Tool Invoked`)

+## Why this fork exists

+The upstream OpenClaw + Home Assistant integration pattern is usually great for chatting and automation triggers, but it did not provide a reliable, native path for OpenClaw to create and update Home Assistant artifacts (automations, scenes, scripts, blueprints) directly from conversation.

+This fork exists to close that gap with a native tool layer that is owned by the Home Assistant integration itself.
+The goal is:

+- Let OpenClaw discover what HA resources are available.
+- Let it create/update/replace/delete automations, scenes, scripts, and blueprints through a safe, integration-scoped path.
+- Keep Home Assistant as the source of truth for the writable resources it manages, with proper metadata and editability tracking.
+- Reduce manual YAML editing by enabling true “assistant-driven automation authoring.”

+The practical result is an assistant workflow where you can ask OpenClaw to handle routine Home Assistant changes directly rather than copy/paste snippets yourself.

 ---